“YOU CAN EXERT NO INFLUENCE IF YOU ARE NOT SUSCEPTIBLE TO INFLUENCE”

 The kaleidoscope has become a useful metaphor for describing the style of integrative psychotherapy I practice today.
 Beads and glass of all sorts of colours and shapes, seemingly messy and random, when seen through the lens, with different mirrors reflecting the light, create an infinity of possibilities.
 With a slight twist, there is a shift, a movement and then a new unity, a beautiful new image.
 The coloured beads and glass symbolise the wide range of psychological theories/models/approaches that can be integrated into a cohesive whole, for each unique individual in psychotherapy.
 They can also represent the vast inner resources/treasures that each person has, and that with reflection and adjustment, can create a new vision of self.

-As a Psychologist specialising in Psychotherapy, I am familiar with a broad range of scientifically based approaches.
-Over the many years of practice, I have also come to an appreciation of the art of applying these approaches in psychotherapy.
-How a person is met and understood in the psychotherapy space, how safety and trust is built up, how there can be many opportunities for growth, transformative healing and change.
+As a Psychologist specialising in Psychotherapy, I am familiar with, and experienced in, applying a broad range of evidence-based approaches such as Cognitive Behavioural Therapy (CBT), Schema Therapy, Compassion-Focussed Therapy (CFT).
+Over the many years of practice, I have also come to an appreciation of the art of integrating these approaches in psychotherapy to suit each individual: How a person is met and understood in the psychotherapy space, how safety and trust is built up as part of the psychotherapeutic relationship and how there can be many opportunities for growth, transformative healing and change.

 The areas I have specialised in over the years include working with adults who have experienced childhood trauma and abuse.
 I worked as Director in a specialist trauma service for eighteen years.
 I help people to heal from trauma by identifying the impact their earlier experiences have on their lives currently and by providing effective therapeutic strategies and resources to build their capacities to manage everyday life.